Deep Learning with Game Engines: A Self-Driven Course

 [Started] Exploring Unity ML Agents

 Unity has released an open source project called ML Agents, which is a framework for training Machine Learning agents (or characters) to navigate simple 3d worlds with neural networks.
-I've started playing with it, but I'm still getting the grasp of it.
-I don't have a specific project in mind yet.
+I'm currently working on training a pig agent to find truffles with stereo smell.
+Watching pigs spin and slide around has been pretty funny.

 Create a 2D Image Dataset with a Game Engine, then Train a CNN

 There are some interesting examples of training image detection neural networks on rendered images.
 For example, several research groups have used Grand Theft Auto 5 to create training images.
 I'd like to create my own system to do this.